What to Expect as an Expectant Father, Partner, or Support Person

 My role was suddenly important and gave me a purpose that I was really looking for during 9 months of feeling kind of useless.

 What was the most helpful then?
 What would you change now?

-After a couple years though I’m now thinking back and the greatest thing I learned while expecting was the options and interventions that would be possibly presented to us.
-I was her advocate, I felt the responsibility keenly, and I needed to know what I may be asked to decide on so I can be prepared.
+After a couple of years though I’m now thinking back and the greatest thing I learned while expecting was the options and interventions that would be possibly presented to us.
+I was her advocate.
+I felt the responsibility keenly, and I needed to know what I may be asked to decide on so I can be prepared.
 It may be overwhelming but knowing the facts, knowing our options, and having a birth preference prepared gave me the support and guidance I needed during her labour to make some difficult choices.
-You may be on the spot and asked to approve the doctors choices as the dad.
-I still wonder what if?
-But I’m certain that I made the best choice I could have in the moment by being prepared.

-What things were you asked during the birth process that surprised you?
+What did they ask you during the birth process that surprised you?
 Could you have been more prepared for them?

 What was it like with Lara in labour?